goblinchess/GoblinChessChromiaBackend/README.md

 ## 📚 Technical Documentation

 ### Entity Relationship diagram
 Chromia is unique among blockchain platforms since it builds on database tables, called "entities".
 There are also "structs", and "enums" which work just like in other programming languages.
-This is the ER-diagram for this game for example.
+This is the ER-diagram for the game:

 ![Entity Relationship Diagram](doc/img/rell_er.png)